-SUBJECT: CRA Blight Study (Proposed CRA Area 23) C-14-2017GI
+SUBJECT: CRA Blight Study (Proposed CRA Area 27) C-27-2018GI

-PROPOSAL: Attached is a copy of a Substandard and Blight Study as prepared by Marvin Planning Consultants entitled "Grand Island NE, Blighted and Substandard Study Area 23".
-This area as defined by the study will be referred to as Community Redevelopment Authority (CRA) Area 23.
+PROPOSAL: Attached is a copy of a Substandard and Blight Study as prepared by Marvin Planning Consultants entitled "Grand Island NE, Blighted and Substandard Study Area 27".
+This area as defined by the study will be referred to as Community Redevelopment Authority (CRA) Area 27.
 The study as prepared and submitted indicates that this property could be considered substandard and blighted.
 This only includes property that is located within the municipal limits of Grand Island.
 The study as presented shows that this property meets the criteria to be declared blighted and substandard of its own accord.
-If the Planning Commission does not make a recommendation within 30 days Council can proceed with a decision on the declaration without recommendation from Planning Commission.
+The Planning Commission recommendation must be forwarded to the Grand Island City Council within 30 days of making the recommendation.